low-earth-orbit/notes/web-dev-starter-guide.md

 _Alternatives:_

-- Some companies use other frameworks such as Angular and Vue.
+- Some companies use other frameworks such as Angular and Vue.js.

 ## NodeJS